 Mummy Juanita's sacrificial journey likely began in the heart of the Inca Empire, where she was selected from among her peers to fulfill a sacred and solemn duty to her community and the gods.
 She may have been chosen for her physical beauty, purity, or lineage, qualities that were highly prized in Inca society and considered desirable attributes for sacrificial offerings.

 The journey to Mount Ampato would have been arduous and perilous, requiring the guidance of priests and shamans and the participation of an entourage of attendants and guardians.
-Along the way, Mummy Juanita would have been honored and revered as a sacred vessel of divine and spiritual power, destined to commune with the gods and secure the favor of the heavens.
+Along the way, Mummy Juanita would have been honored and revered as a sacred vessel of divine energy and spiritual power, destined to commune with the gods and secure the favor of the heavens.

 Upon reaching the sacred summit of Mount Ampato, Mummy Juanita would have been prepared for her sacrificial ritual, a solemn and solemnized ceremony conducted by the highest-ranking priests and religious authorities.
 Offerings of food, drink, and ceremonial objects would have been presented to the gods, accompanied by prayers, incantations, and invocations invoking divine blessings and protection.